 Leckhampton is a separate campus for Corpus’s graduate students.
 It is essentially a country house on the western outskirts of the city, rich in facilities for graduate students: sports grounds, a bar and dining room, a TV room, a library, a computer room and a swimming pool, all set around a beautiful sweeping garden.
 The central building in the Leckhampton campus is Leckhampton House, a fine Victorian residential building.
-Most students live in either the George Thomson Building (GTB), a large block next door, or in various houses on the neighbouring streets, Cranmer Road and Selwyn Gardens.
-There are also two houses for postgraduates on Barton Road.
-A new building will open September 2012 ready for students matriculating in October.
+Most students live in either the George Thomson Building (GTB), a large block next door, the new Kho Building, which was opened in 2012 or in various houses on the neighbouring streets, Cranmer Road and Selwyn Gardens.
+There is also a freshly renovated house for postgraduates on Barton Road.
 If you live out, please remember that Leckhampton is a wonderful communal campus for all of the MCR, not just residents, so make sure you make full use of it!

 Daily newspapers are provided in the TV room, as well as some magazines/journals.
 Regular social events are arranged every term, and there are always Sunday teas, movies shown on Sunday nights, sit-down dinners on Tuesdays and themed meals on Thursdays.
 Leckhampton also has superb sports facilities, including two squash courts, grass and all-weather tennis courts, a (summer!) outdoor swimming pool, and a large playing field.
 Leckhampton fields gradute sports teams (subject to interest), which include football and cricket.

 The 'short' College History has this to say about the grounds: